|Nutritional Guidelines (per serving)|

 Vinegar and fresh chopped dill enhance the flavor of the cucumbers along with a bit of sugar, salt, and pepper.
-Feel free to use a sugar replacement or some honey if you'd like.
 If your cucumbers are fresh from your garden or the farmer's market, you might want to leave them unpeeled.

 Take a look at the tips and variations below the for some alternative ingredient additions, substitutions, and seasonings.

 - 3 to 4 medium cucumbers (thinly sliced)

 - 1/4 cup cold water